ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 General for all connections:

 ansible_host
     The name of the host to connect to, if different from the alias you wish to give to it.
-Never set it to depend on ``inventory_hostname`` unless you plan to never use delegation. ansible_port
+Never set it to depend on ``inventory_hostname`` if you use delegation. ansible_port
     The connection port number, if not the default (22 for ssh) ansible_user